Jirka-Mayer/BachelorThesis/thesis-text.md

 In the [thesis introduction](#123) we stated that there is only a single dataset containing handwritten staves of music.
 There are other handwritten music datasets, but they either contain only symbols, or they are derived from CVC-MUSCIMA.
 Using this dataset as-is for training is not plausible, because it contains far too few symbol combinations.

 We are not the first to realise this issue.
-The HMR baseline paper (*link*) talks about using data augmentation and transfer learning to solve the lack of training data.
+The HMR baseline article (*link*) talks about using data augmentation and transfer learning to solve the lack of training data.
 They propose a model to be trained on printed music, of which there's abundance.
 After that the model is fine-tuned by training on the CVC-MUSCIMA dataset.
 The results they obtained are impressive, considering the method they used.
 To help with the process, they used simple data augmentation, like dilation, erosion and blurring.

 We propose to use more sophisticated data augmentation.
 Specifically we want to shuffle the data on the level of individual musical symbols.
 The reason we choose this approach is that we have access to the MUSCIMA++ dataset (*link*).
 This dataset contains a lot of additional information regarding the CVC-MUSCIMA dataset, which includes segmentation masks of individual symbols and their relationships.
 We want to use these masks to engrave entirely new staves of music.